RC2014Z80/picoterm/font-suite/readme.md

 You can check the [NupetSciiDemo.hex](../docs/NupetSciiDemo.hex) file stored into the docs folder.

-# Activating NuPetScii with Escape Sequence
+# Activating Graphical Font (NuPetScii/CP437/..) with Escape Sequence

 NuPetScii can be activated from PicoTerm menu and with [ESC sequence (see README.md)](../README.md).
 So an application can request the terminal to switch to semi-graphical font (AKA NuPetScii) when needed.

 See the examples described in the "[using-nupetscii.md](../docs/using-nupetscii.md)" document for more details.

-# About nupetscii.data used to create the font
+# About '.data' files used to create the '.c' font

 The file `nupetscii.data` contains the definition of the additional chars.
 This file will be compiled with the `compile_font.py` python script to generate the expanded font charset named `nupetscii.c` .

+__Remarks__: the `compile_font.py` script will generates __locally__ all the '.c' font for picoterm.
+Then '.c' file must be __manually__ copied to the picoterm source code.

-`nupetscii.c` is the font file included within the PicoTerm sources.
+The `nupetscii.c` file resulting from `compile_font.py` is the font file included within the PicoTerm sources.

 Characters have the size of:
 * 12px height * 8px wide (normal height)
 * 15px height * 8px wide (extra height)

-The char here below is the biggest possible.
+The char here below, sourced from nupetscii.data, is the biggest possible.

 ``` c
 /* U+7F DEL=Frame (128) */